luispengler/telegram-desktop-themes/README.md

-# My telegram themes
+# My telegram desktop themes
-A collection of my own telegram themes!
+A collection of my own telegram themes for desktop telegram!

 These themes were generated using [telegram-palette-gen](https://github.com/agnipau/telegram-palette-gen)